Nandakishorpalei/Inkle-mailbox/README.md

 ---

 ## About this project: 🙌
-> This is a demo Mailbox, built by me as Inke interview assignment .
+> This is a demo Mailbox, built by me as Inkle interview assignment .

 ---